 Post-traumatic stress disorder, or PTSD, is an anxiety-related mental health condition that arises after an individual experiences a life-threatening, traumatic event.
 Although medical professionals may classify PTSD as mild, moderate, or severe, the diagnostic criteria for the disorder is the same.
 Mild PTSD, as an official diagnosis, is not recognized by the Diagnostic and Statistical Manual of Mental Disorders (DSM) or the International Classification of Diseases (ICD.)
 Rather, mild PTSD is a subjective assessment that indicates an individual who suffers from PTSD has mild symptoms compared to moderate or severe cases.

-Not every traumatic event will trigger a stress disorder like mild PTSD.
+Not every traumatic event will trigger a stress disorder.
 Likewise, not every individual is subject to developing PTSD, even if several individuals experience the same event.
 Some events, such as violent crimes, war, natural disasters, or abuse, are more likely to cause PTSD, although one individual may develop a mild case, while another develops a severe case of PTSD.
 Little is known regarding why some individuals develop PTSD and others do not, although already-present anxiety disorders can contribute to the severity of the disorder.

 Whether a person is diagnosed with severe, moderate, or mild PTSD depends on the severity with which various symptoms present.
 In order for medical professionals to diagnose PTSD, a patient must present with symptoms of marked anxiety in four categories.
 The four primary categories of symptoms include reliving or intrusion, avoidance, numbing, and arousal.
 Different patients will have symptoms from all four categories in varying degrees, with some individuals experiencing additional symptoms.
 Experiencing further symptoms, such as hallucinations, aggressive behavior, or ringing in the ears, is less common for individuals with mild PTSD.